 CTA (Call To Action): An SEO term that refers to a website trigger (usually a button) designed to get an immediate response from a website visitor.
-These triggers commonly use commanding words that are meant to persuade the visitors to perform a certain act such as: Buy, Register, Write Now, Call, Sign Up.
+These triggers commonly use commanding words that are meant to persuade the visitors to perform a certain action such as: Buy, Register, Write Now, Call, or Sign Up.

 CTR (Click Through Rate): A metric showing the percentage of people clicking on your ad/website after it has been displayed in the SERPs.
 It is calculated by dividing the number of clicks by the number of impressions.

-Curated Content: Content that you didn’t create, but you find relevant and valuable for your visitors.
+Curated Content: Content that you didn’t create, but that you find relevant and valuable for your visitors.
 You then organize and present it to them.
 It’s important to link back to the original content, so the search engines don’t count your content as duplicate content.

 De-Indexing: The process of removing a web page from the search engine index making it unable to appear in the search engine result pages.
 This is done by setting the value of the HTML robots meta tag to “noindex.”
 The reason why you might want a page de-indexed could be if you have a page that does serve a purpose, but it isn’t ranking.
-Example of these pages include login and thank you pages.
+Examples of these pages include login and thank you pages.

 Deep Linking: A method using internal links within the website content.
 A deep link is any link from one web page on a website to another web page on the same website.
 This is used in a call to action or within a blog post, where a link is used to lead the visitor to a page with more informative content.

 Direct Traffic: The number of visits to your website where the visitor typed in your exact web address (URL) into their web browser.